fkarg/fkarg.github.io/staged/extreme-ownership.md

   situations
 - Waiting for certainty leads to the inability to execute.
 Uncertainty will prevails.
 - As a leader, be 'aggressive' in your decisions, certainly not 'inactive'
-- Leaders _need_ to be seen as decive, even when facing hard decisions.
-You always have enough informations for a decision.
+- Leaders _need_ to be seen as decisive, even when facing hard decisions.
+You always have enough information for a decision.

 **Ch12: Discipline Equals Freedom**